Iowa Republican files FEC complaint over 'dark money' going to Sen. Ernst's Dem rival

 The FEC Act of 1971 says campaigns are only allowed to accept in-kind contributions of $5,000 per year

-A prominent Iowa Republican has filed a Federal Election Commission complaint alleging Iowa Democrat Senate candidate Theresa Greenfield is improperly coordinating with outside political action groups.
+A prominent Iowa Republican has filed a Federal Election Commission complaint alleging Iowa Democrat Senate candidate Theresa Greenfield is improperly coordinating with outside political action groups, Fox News has learned.

 Greenfield has coordinated more than $900,000 worth of communications with the Senate Majority PAC run by the allies of Minority Leader Chuck Schumer, the complaint alleges.